Is Now the Time for ‘Pro-Life 3.0’?

 Some politicians have already implemented policies consistent with the Pro-Life 3.0 approach.

 Camosy described Edwards’ actions to protect life as “a beautiful witness to the Pro-Life 3.0 that is to come.”
-Meanwhile, the White House denounced these Louisiana laws as “the latest step in a growing attack against the fundamental freedoms of Americans.”
+Meanwhile, the White House has denounced Louisiana’s recently passed pro-life laws as “the latest step in a growing attack against the fundamental freedoms of Americans.”

 Jason Adkins, executive director of the Minnesota Catholic Conference, said that the Pro-Life 3.0 approach reflects the “consistent ethic of life” that the Church and state Catholic conferences have always brought to questions of public policy.